andresgbecerra/co-induction-anguar/Interview/Angular.md

   - Angular makes use of observables as an interface to handle a variety of common asynchronous operations.
 For example:
     - The HTTP module uses observables to handle AJAX requests and responses
     - The Router and Forms modules use observables to listen for and respond to user-input events
+  > The biggest difference is that Promises won’t change their value once they have been fulfilled.
+They can only emit (reject, resolve) a single value.
+On the other hand, observables can emit multiple results.
+The subscriber will be receiving results until the observer is completed or unsubscribed from.

 - **@Decorator**